Lackenvil-Walker/Forex-Insight-AI/DEPLOYMENT.md

 - Docker and Docker Compose installed on your server
 - Git access to clone the repository
-- API keys for at least one AI provider (Groq recommended)
+- API keys for at least one AI provider (Groq recommended) - can be added via Admin panel after deployment

 ## Quick Start